marcgg/marcgg.github.com/_posts/2013-03-25-please-changelog-open-source.md

 - Are there bugfixes?
 Security updates?

 No need to make it long, no need to reference the commits or tickets.
-While it's nice to have, a simple bullet point list with a entence for each major change is usually enough for me to get the big picture.
+While it's a nice thing to have, a simple bullet point list with a sentence for each major change is usually enough for me to get the big picture.

 ## Example: Why I Love Thin's Changelog